ramki-pvrs/electricalelectronics/README.md

    -- do we wait for results from task execution or not (callable or runnable)

 - **Thread Life Cycle : States**: New, (Runnable, Running), Blocked, Waiting, Timed Waiting, Terminated
 - A thread state.
-A thread can be in one of the following states:
+A thread can be in one of the following states
    -- **NEW**: A thread that has not yet started is in this state -- **RUNNABLE**: A thread executing in the Java virtual machine is in this state -- **BLOCKED**: A thread that is blocked waiting for a monitor lock is in this state